 Dr. Dellenbaugh-Losse completed her BSc with honors at the University of New Hampshire in 2006.
 Funded in part by a two-year German Academic Exchange Service (DAAD) scholarship, she relocated to Germany in 2007 to pursue her MA in landscape architecture at the Hochschule Anhalt in Bernburg, which she completed in 2010.
 In 2013, after three years of independent interdisciplinary research, she successfully defended her doctorate in urban geography at the Humboldt-Universität zu Berlin.

-She has lectured at the Humboldt-Universität zu Berlin, Freie Universität Berlin and the Hochschule für Technik und Wirtschaft and is frequently an invited speaker at conferences, panels, and workshops about these topics.
+She has lectured at the Humboldt-Universität zu Berlin, Freie Universität Berlin, and the Hochschule für Technik und Wirtschaft and is frequently an invited speaker at conferences, panels, and workshops about these topics.
 In addition, through positions in academia and the private sector, she has been able to gain extensive experience in EU project management, transnational knowledge transfer, and intercultural communication.
+For in-depth information about individual publications and current and former projects, please see Projects & Publications.

 Dr. Dellenbaugh-Losse is a founding member of the Urban Research Group.
 She lives in Berlin.